13

 – Scott

-Nov 2, 2012 at 1:21
+Commented Nov 2, 2012 at 1:21

 • 4

 +1 good question.
 I also love the idea of a bus stop for walking schools :) @scott Walking school buses are an organised thing where a bunch of kids walking to the same school meet at a set time and place and walk together, sometimes picking up other kids from other 'stops' on route.
 If it's a school-kids-only thing on a street sign, seems wise to specify so.
-Nov 2, 2012 at 10:30
+Commented Nov 2, 2012 at 10:30

 • 5